Application and admission: Economic Psychology - international procedure

 The motivation letter must be specifically written for your application for this program at Tilburg University.
 We do not require a standard format for this letter but it should be about 250-500 words.
 It should explain:

-- Why you want to follow this program of study e.g. what specifically appeals to you about the content of this program.
+- why you want to take this program of study, e.g., what specifically appeals to you about the content of this program.

 - Transcript of Records

-This is a list from your University of the courses you have taken in your Bachelor's and Master's degree, with the grades you have achieved.
-This must be an official list from your University, not your results downloaded from the University’s student website.
+This is a list from your University of the courses you have taken in your Bachelor's (and Master's) degree, with the grades you have achieved.
+This must be an official list from your University, not your results downloaded from the University’s student system.
 If you have not yet completed all courses at the time of application, please provide the Transcript plus a list of the courses you still need to complete before graduation.

-If your Transcript of Records and diploma are not in English, Dutch, French or German, a sworn translator must translate the documents (with the exception of the course description, the thesis/research paper and your CV).
+If your Transcript of Records and diploma are not in English or Dutch, a certified translator must translate the documents.
 The translator must attach the translation to copies of the original document and stamp both documents.
 Please note: we cannot accept translations that are not attached to a copy of the original document; the translator must make sure that s/he stamps the copy of the original document and attaches the two documents to each other.